sogimu/scenarist/README.md

 # scenarist.py

 ## Description
-Make-like utility to execute platform-dependent scripts (scenarios) written in Python 2.7.
-Format of scenario-name consist information about platform it written.
+Make-like utility to execute platform-dependent scripts (scenarios) written in Python 3.
+A format of scenario-name consist information about platform it written.
 Scenarios consist of targets.

 * **Automatic script (scenario) selection for the current platform** File names of scenarios may consists up to three parts joined by '_' (underscore).